open-policy-agent/opa/docs/docs/configuration.md

 > Only supported with the OPA runtime (`opa run`).

 By default the configuration file is read once, at start-up.
-Running with the `-w`/`--watch` flag makes `opa run` watch the file and apply changes to the running OPA, which is useful where restarting the process is disruptive — a sidecar, for example, where a restart takes down the whole pod.
+Running with the `-w`/`--watch` flag makes `opa run` watch the file and bring OPA back up under the new configuration when it changes, without the process exiting.
+This is useful where restarting the process is disruptive — a sidecar, for example, where a restart takes down the whole pod.

 ```bash
 opa run -s -c opa-config.yaml -w
 ```

+Almost any option can be changed this way.
+OPA does not reconfigure itself in
+place: it stops the server and everything the configuration drives, rebuilds them from the new file, and starts them again.
+Only the store survives, so a decision is never served under a half-applied configuration.

+Two options still need the process restarted, because they are wired into things older than the serve routine:

+- `server.metrics`, whose collectors are registered on a Prometheus registry the store also writes to.
+- `server.logger_plugin`, which is resolved once, when the start-up log buffer is flushed.

 `--set` and `--set-file` overrides are re-applied on top of the file on each reload, so a value overridden on the command line stays overridden.
 The files